scrapbird/scrapbird.github.io/about.md

 permalink: /about/
 ---

-My name is Brenton Morris, I am a computer programmer and security enthusiast living in New Zealand.
+My name is Brenton Morris, I am a computer programmer and security enthusiast living in Auckland, New Zealand.

 ### More Information